Adhishtanaka/disa/WhatsAppBot/README.md

 - **Location Sharing**: Built-in location sharing for precise disaster reporting and nearby disaster checks
 - **Media Support**: Upload images of emergency situations for better assessment
 - **Disaster Proximity Detection**: Check for active disasters near your current location
+- **Disaster Monitoring**: Continuously monitor for new disasters near your location with automatic alerts for one hour, with ability to stop monitoring at any time
 - **User Profile Management**: View and manage your personal profile
 - **Interactive Command System**: Easy-to-use command structure with helpful prompts
 - **Formatted Responses**: Clear, formatted messages for easy readability in emergency situations